The Faroe Islands

 This morning we'll explore the island with a local guide, driving to the most westerly point and the village of Gásadalur from where, with luck, we'll have some spectacular views over to the remote island of Mykines.
 We then retrace our steps, stopping in Midvágur where we'll visit the excellent World War II museum and the church with its beautiful baptismal font.
 We'll return to the hotel for lunch and then take a boat trip on the nearby lake which was an important site for landing "float planes" during the 2nd World War.
 The converted catamaran on which we'll travel carries just 12 passengers and is completely covered so that you are protected from the elements.
 At the end of the lake is a wonderful walk to a dramatic waterfall and we'll have plenty of time to get there and enjoy the scenery and the atmosphere.
 We return to our hotel for dinner and overnight.

 This morning we'll check out of the hotel and walk the short distance to the airport (our luggage will be taken by vehicle) to give us some fresh air before the journey.
-The flight leaves at 0900 hours, arriving back in Gatwick at 1125 hours, giving plenty of time for onward journeys.
+The flight leaves at 1015 hours, arriving back in Stansted at 1235 hours, giving plenty of time for onward journeys.

 Please note that this is intended as a guide only and can be changed at the sole discretion of your tour leaders.
 This is particularly important in the Faroe Islands where the weather can vary from island to island and we adjust our plans to get the best wherever possible.